-Maybe it's love.
-Maybe it's comfort.
+Maybe it's because I love her.
+Maybe it's because she comforts me.
 Maybe the great secret in life is that, in the end, there's no real difference between the two.

 Caleb and Johanna run out of patience with Gale and rush in on him, taking his computer and his personal comm device.
 Caleb wrestles him into the water, where they immediately get into a splashing fight.
 Indigo runs over to join them.
 Johanna doesn't go in, though she settles herself comfortably on Gale's rock to watch them and taunt them.
 She will probably never go into the water.
 That scar has faded, but it will never really go away.
 There is no such thing as perfect, as Danny Mellark once told me.

 Effie nudges my shoulder and we get up to go sit with Johanna.
 It's a pleasant walk, and there is a cool breeze coming over the water.
 Later tonight, we'll likely go home and watch something inane on television.
 Indigo is particularly fond of a show about a District Ten girl and her trusty horse.
 She will try to insist that she's old enough to stay up another hour, and I'll tell her she's not.
 I'll call Katniss and Peeta and hear stories about their kids, and Delly's family, and my other friends in Twelve.
-I'll ask about the latest building projects, and tease them about the statue that the other residents of Twelve have insisted on putting up in the square - two teenagers, their hands raised to the sky and filled with berries.
+I'll ask about the latest building projects, and tease them about the statue that the other residents of Twelve have insisted on putting up in the square: two teenagers standing back to back, their hands raised to the sky and filled with berries.

 Some things don't change.